 I wash my laundry in the bathtub and then use a portable drying rack to dry the clothes outdoors.
 The owner of the house, who I’ve never met, not only moves the rack out of sight but ties it down to prevent me from moving it again.
-My objective is to put it where the sun is shining.
-Her objective is to keep her property looking pristine.
+My laundry will not be seen by those passing by on rue des Magnolias, nor will it be seen by the sun.

 He has a deeply spiritual relationship with music.
 He tells me that he has listened to John Coltrane for years but only recently understood what Coltrane was about.
 Now he listens to Coltrane as if for the first time.

 She comes across his journal and finds documented there details of his infidelity.
 When she confronts him he claims it was merely an exercise in creative writing.
 She believes him until it becomes impossible to deny the truth; then she forgives him.

 Under his black linen jacket Tom is wearing a white t-shirt with a photo of Dennis Hopper.
 Gerome, the bartender at Bar du Nord, bonds with Tom over their shared enthusiasm for Dennis Hopper.
 Gerome recommends a fifteen-year-old Laphroaig.
 That’s when things begin to go in the wrong direction.

 They have been busy preparing for the move into their new house.
 On the eve of their move she tells him that she is moving alone.
 He moves back to his mother’s house, weaker and more vulnerable.